Your cart is empty!

 Does fruit have too much sugar?
 What do you think about the Paleo diet?
 Are you vegan?
 Should I put butter in my coffee?
 What are you ordering?
 Do you ever eat dessert?

 The truth is, I’m honored when people feel comfortable enough to ask me these types of questions and trust me with the responses.
-I hope you feel the same.

 I became a dietitian because I truly love helping and connecting with people, and food is our common language.
 While the conversation around food and health has gained some serious traction over the past several years, conflicting and misleading information has, unfortunately, come along with it.